Recycling codes: Chinese codes for plastics products

 The Standardization Administration of the People's Republic of China (SAC) has defined material codes for different types of plastics in the document GB 16288-2008.
 The numbers are consistent with RIC up to #6.

 Alternative recycling labels

 The following recycling label projects are designed with the consumer in mind while SPI or Resin Identification Codes are designed to be recognized by waste sorting facilities.
 They provide an alternative that eliminates confusion as people often mistake any resin code to be recyclable, but this is not necessarily true.
 The recyclability of the numbers depends on the abilities of the facilities in the community.
 Thus, they are not all automatically recyclable.

 How2Recycle is a project that started in 2008.
 The label provides information about the packaging material and clearly indicates whether it is recyclable, partially or totally.
 If it is not recyclable at all, it is shown by a diagonal line going through the recycling label.

-On-Pack Recycling Label used in the UK.
-It is very simple and only states whether it is recyclable or not.
+OPRL is a not-for-profit organisation that provides simple, consistent 'recycle' & 'refill' labels for retailer & brand packaging in the UK market.
+The labels clearly state whether the packaging is recyclable or not, helping consumers recycle better, more often.